false-fox/SimpleRSS/README.md

 # SimpleRSS
-A simple FOSS discord bot to monitor an RSS feed and send it to a designated channel.
+A simple FOSS discord bot to monitor several RSS feeds and send it to a designated channel.

 ## Usage
 1. Install packages with ``npm i``